muggy8/improbable/from-me-to-me/Inesqadm.md

 "I suppose what you're saying isn't entirely impossiable..."
 Emma sighed before she leaned back into her chair and getting a bit lost in thought.

-Once again, silence befell the room but this time, was quickly broken as Emma quickly spoke up again.
+Once again, silence befell the room but this time, it was quickly broken again as Emma quickly spoke up once more.

 "Phanna, I believe I must now also question you.
 Would you be willing to cooperate?"
 Emma asked glaring at Phanna.